Share This Article

 Do you avoid large swatches of bright colors?

-Perhaps certain colors make you feel uncomfortable or cause physical symptoms to rise up.
+Perhaps certain colors make you feel uncomfortable or cause physical symptoms.
 You may break into a sweat or leave places that are too colorful.

-If that’s the case, then you may suffer from chromophobia, also known as the fear of colors.
+If any of this sounds famliar, then you may suffer from chromophobia, also known as the fear of colors.

-This fear of color affects less than 2 percent of people worldwide, including the veteran director, Woody Allen and actor Billy Bob Thornton.
+This fear of colors affects less than 2 percent of people worldwide, including the veteran director, Woody Allen and actor Billy Bob Thornton.

 Read on for more about chromophobia meaning and how to tackle it.